-The core of the monitoring is a comprehensive database.
-This database contains indicators for measuring the economic performance and importance of the life sciences industry at regional and national level.
-This includes a wide range of indicators on regional and national framework and location conditions as well as on the life sciences market.
-The project «Monitoring Life Sciences Locations» currently comprises 16 international regions and 15 different countries, the temporal dimension stretching from 1980 to the last year.
+The core of monitoring is a comprehensive database.
+This database contains indicators to measure economic performance and the importance of the life sciences industry at regional and national level.
+The database contains a wide range of indicators on regional and national framework and location conditions as well as on the life sciences market.
+The project "Monitoring Life Sciences Locations" currently comprises 16 international regions and 15 different countries.
+The time dimension extends from 1980 to the previous year.

-The database of the «Monitoring Life Sciences Locations» project, which is exclusively available to the project sponsors, is updated once a year.
-Where necessary, additional life sciences sites are integrated into the database.
-This allows a current and relevant benchmarking of the various leading and emerging life sciences locations.
+The exclusive database of the project "Monitoring Life Sciences Locations" is updated once a year.
+If necessary, additional Life Sciences locations will be integrated into the database.
+This allows up-to-date and relevant benchmarking of the various leading and emerging life sciences locations.

-The Life Sciences Barometer assesses the performance and the framework conditions for the life sciences industry in a selected region, both in comparison to competitive regions and in the course of time.
-The construction of two indices, the index economic performance and the index framework, facilitates comparisons.
-Through the detailed presentation of the indicators used in the barometer, the causes of changes can be traced and tracked.
-The aim is to identify possible problem areas and potential improvements in a timely manner in order to provide a useful information tool for business, politics and lobby organizations, which are located in the rapidly growing location competition.
+The Life Sciences Barometer evaluates the performance and framework conditions for the life sciences industry of a selected region, both in comparison to competing regions and over time.
+The construction of two indices, the Economic Performance Index and the Framework Conditions Index, facilitates the respective comparisons.
+The detailed presentation of the indicators used in the barometer enables the causes of changes to be traced and understood.
+The aim is to identify possible problem areas and opportunities for improvement promptly in order to provide a helpful information tool for business, politics and lobby organisations, which find themselves in a highly competitive environment.

-The two subindices of the Life Sciences Barometer again consist of several partial indicators.
-The Index «Performance» describes the economic performance, the Index «General Conditions» the framework conditions of the local life sciences industry.
-The distinction in «Performance» and «General Conditions» allows a differentiated view of the different areas of activity.
+The two sub-indices of the Life Sciences Barometer both consist of several sub-indicators.
+The index "Performance" describes the economic performance, the index "Framework conditions" the framework conditions of the local life sciences industry.
+The distinction between "performance" and "framework conditions" makes it possible to differentiate between the different areas of impact.

-The indicators included in the project «Monitoring Life Sciences Locations» can be summarized by five main fields:
+The indicators contained in the "Monitoring Life Sciences Locations" project can be summarised by five main fields:

 |Area||Indicators per area|